Dear Home-Ec 101,

 Please do not hurt yourself trying to move more than you should.

 Loosen the bolts that attach the toilet to the floor.
 Move the toilet out of the area and clean the area up to the drain as thoroughly as possible.
 Use a cleaner that is safe for your flooring.

 Inspect the wax donut -or since you already have the toilet moved, replace it, while you have it out of the way and save yourself a project 3 years from now.

-Put everything back together and enjoy your funk-free bathroom.
+If there is no water damage, put everything back together and enjoy your now funk-free bathroom.